 What can we learn from events in the past?

 We will be studying a number of texts in our English lessons, such as Vlad and The Great Fire of London and Dragon Machine.
+In Term 4, we will look at history through Major Glad, Major Dizzy.
+This is a book which begins in Victorian Times and ends up in the 20th century.
 During these lessons, we will be looking at certain aspects of SPAG (Spelling, Grammar and Punctuation).

 Our Connected learning covers History where we will explore the events of The Great Fire of London.
+We will also look at The Victorians and hope to have a Victorian day nearer the end of Term 4.
 We will also look at Geography, creating maps and revisiting physical and human features of an area.
 In DT, we will link to The Great Fire by baking our own bread and designing packaging.
 We will also design our own Dragon Machines and explore different materials in our work.

-ICT covers Online Safety and further instructions on the use of Seesaw.
+ICT covers Online Safety and further instructions on the use of Seesaw and Algorithms.
 We hope that this explains the forthcoming curriculum but please contact a staff member of The Cherry Class if you have any queries.

 All children have log ins to the following:

 We will put our termly spellings and home learning topics onto Seesaw.
 Any additional homework, which of course is entirely optional, will also be added to Seesaw.